 Consider the unique features of each motor to decide whether you want an AC or DC garage door opener and which best fits your needs.
 Essential considerations include:

-• Technology: If you want to use new technology, like an app on your phone to control the garage door, you need a DC garage door opener.
-These types of motors are made to be modified to suit these components.
+- Technology: If you want to use new technology, like an app on your phone to control the garage door, you need a DC garage door opener.
+These types of motors are modifiable to suit these components.

 Shop Garage Door Openers at Consolidated Garage Doors

 If it’s time to buy a new garage door opener for your home, come to Consolidated Garage Doors.
-We have offered SOLID SERVICE, SOLID SALES and SOLID PRODUCTS for more than 42 years in St. Charles, Batavia, Geneva and surrounding areas.
+Since 1976, we’ve offered SOLID SERVICE, SOLID SALES and SOLID PRODUCTS for homeowners in St. Charles, Batavia, Geneva and surrounding areas.
+As an Authorized Dealer for LiftMaster®, we can help you find top-quality garage door openers with the features you want.
 Browse our residential garage door openers and contact us today.